-A little over a year ago, when ROAR was still a measly WordPress blog, we published a piece entitled 2010-’11: From Austerity to Collapse?
-In it, we argued that the ‘age of austerity’ had brought class politics back to the fore and we predicted that 2011 would be riddled with protests, violence and deepening economic trouble.
+A little over a year ago, when ROAR was still a measly WordPress blog, I published a piece entitled 2010-’11: From Austerity to Collapse?
+In it, I argued that the ‘age of austerity’ had brought class politics back to the fore and we predicted that 2011 would be riddled with protests, violence and deepening economic trouble.
 But while anyone could have written that, no one would have predicted the severity of the global backlash we experienced last year.

 It was largely thanks to this backlash that ROAR was able to grow as rapidly as it did.
-Ever since we launched the new website back in April 2011 (with massive thanks to Bojan Opacak of NinjaComm for the web design), the constant flow of breaking news from every corner of the globe virtually turned us into a full-time news desk reporting on the crisis of global capitalism and the revolutionary wave emerging out of it.
+Ever since we launched the new website back in April 2011 (with massive thanks to Bojan Opacak of NinjaComm for the web design), the constant flow of breaking news from every corner of the globe virtually turned ROAR into a full-time news desk reporting on the crisis of global capitalism and the revolutionary wave emerging out of it.
 It was great fun.
 It was also extremely exhausting.

 The Global Movement Evolves